-As in the previous year, the project seeks to involve many organizations and sub-disciplines in order to encourage cross-flow and broad participation.
-In particular, it is anticipated that no more than two CIFellowships will be awarded to graduates of the same institution in 2010 and that no organization will host more than two CIFellows.
+As in previous years, the CIFellows Project seeks to involve many organizations and subdisciplines in order to encourage cross-flow and broad participation.
+In particular, it is anticipated that no more than two CIFellowships will be awarded to graduates of the same institution in 2011 and that no organization will host more than two CIFellows.
 It is expected that the project will involve at least 30 different organizations.

-Each CIFellow must have a committed mentor at a host organization, identified as aprt of the application process.
+Each CIFellow must have a committed mentor at a host organization, identified as part of the application process.
 CIFellows may engage in research, teaching, and/or other activities, such as public policy work, that contribute to the advancement and vitality of computer science and allied disciplines.